microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 To get started...

 1. An MSSP admin should provision SCUs (including the new **[Overage SCUs](https://learn.microsoft.com/en-us/copilot/security/manage-usage#how-provisioned-and-overage-scus-are-billed)**, which are $6 per SCU/hour and billed only on usage), and apply them to your Azure Lighthouse subscription
-2. make sure you have access to your customer’s Sentinel workspace
+2. Make sure you have access to your customer’s Sentinel workspace

 Just last week, we announced **[Security Copilot agents](https://www.microsoft.com/en-us/security/blog/2025/03/24/microsoft-unveils-microsoft-security-copilot-agents-and-new-protections-for-ai/?msockid=330c4da567d667543ffd5c5666b966cf)** that automate repetitive, noisy tasks like user-reported phishing alerts, conditional access policy gaps for new users and apps, and DLP/IRM alerts.